thingsapart/lvgl_ui_preview/README.md

 Mostly vibe-coded because this was supposed to be a quick thing... but now it's somehow parsing the LVGL JSON API definition and auto-generating a ~30k loc C library from the API definition automatically... 🤷

+Half-rudimentary but somewhat useful.
+A couple things to note:
+* C-pointers used in API calls need to be "registered" to make them known to the YAML,
+* "component"s (aka sub-views) can be defined and reused (todo: "context" or template values),
+* supports declaring `lv_style_t` styles (they are also automatically registered) as well as per-object local style,
+* pretty good support for many lvgl functions, as well as nested function calls in "setter" arguments,
+* property setters and methods are "resolved" from a shorthand (several prefixes are tried),
+* macro-defined values (like `LV_SIZE_CONTENT`) need to be passed as an additional json file to the generator.

 # Example

 ```